NicoAbr/data_recovery/README.md

 ...

--The information for *.PNG data is mainly taken from [here](https://www.w3.org/TR/PNG-Structure.html).
+The information for *.PNG data is mainly taken from [here](https://www.w3.org/TR/PNG-Structure.html).
  PNG Data is an compressed image format that consists of a header of 8 bytes which is followed by many chunks with variables sizes.
 The header always starts